 )

-Browser uploads each part with PUT to its URL, reads ETag from the response header, sends the list back to your backend.
+The browser uploads each part with PUT to its URL, reads ETag from the response header, and sends the list back to your backend.
+If a part 403s with SignatureDoesNotMatch after a retry, re-sign that single part rather than the whole upload.

 Step 4: Use the SDK upload manager when you can

-For server-side uploads, do not hand-roll multipart — use the manager.
+For server-side uploads, don’t hand-roll multipart — use the manager.
+It chunks, parallelizes, retries, and aborts the multipart upload on failure.

 // Node AWS SDK v3